 Purpose

 Offers funding to enhance and expand the development and delivery of recovery support services (RSS) for people in recovery from substance misuse and addiction.
 Mobilizes resources within and outside the recovery community to improve long-term recovery for people with substance use disorder (SUD) and co-occurring substance use and mental disorders (COD).
-Supports programs that are led principally by people in recovery from SUD and COD that reflect the community being served.
+Supports programs that are led principally by people in recovery from SUD and COD that reflect the community being served and seeks to promote and educate communities about recovery and recovery services.

-BCOR program requires activities to develop, expand, and enhance community and statewide RSS, including:
+BCOR program requires activities to develop, expand, and enhance community-based RSS, including:

-• Peer Recovery Support Services (PRSS) designed and delivered by people who have lived experienced with SUD and recovery, such as peer mentors, recovery coaches or recovery support specialists
+• Peer Recovery Support Services (PRSS) designed and delivered by people who have lived experienced with SUD, COD, and recovery, such as peer mentors, recovery coaches or recovery support specialists

 Amount of Funding